-The ages at which seniors can be exempted or excused are as follows:
+It depends on your state.
+The ages at which seniors can be exempted or excused are currently as follows:

 Some states have more complicated rules regarding seniors and jury duty.
 In Nevada, for example, everyone over age 65 who lives 65 miles or more away from the court is exempted from serving on a jury.
 Once you reach age 70 in Nevada, you are exempted from serving on a jury no matter where you live.
 In California, individuals with a permanent health problem can be excused from jury duty, but if you are 70 years or older, you don't need a doctor's verification of the health problem.